Astaxanthin: super antioxidant with multiple effects

 Astaxanthin is a natural reddish-purple pigment that belongs to the carotenoid group.
 Carotenoids are naturally occurring, fat-soluble pigments.
 There are more than 800 known carotenoids, including beta-carotene (found in carrots) and lycopene (found in tomatoes).

 Many carotenoids have antioxidant effects, but astaxanthin holds the most antioxidant power.
-Many studies have shown the antioxidant capabilities of astaxanthin are stronger than beta-carotene, coenzyme Q, and even vitamin C!
+Many studies have shown the antioxidant capabilities of astaxanthin are stronger than beta-carotene, coenzyme Q10, and even vitamin C!

 2. Where does it come from?